 Another industry that uses drill pipe is the underground construction industry, or more specifically, the Horizontal Directional Drilling (HDD) industry.
 E&M Supply Group began supplying drill pipe to the HDD industry in the mid 1990’s.
 This industry utilizes drill pipe to bore tunnels underneath waterways, major roadways, and generally any place where trenching is not acceptable.
 The resulting bore is used for various utility pipelines such as: fiber optic, water, electricity, and oil and gas.
 HDD drilling rigs are very different from oilfield drilling rigs in that they are almost completely laying flat or horizontal.
 Most of the larger (Maxi) HDD rigs use exactly the same drill pipe that the oilfield uses.

 The water well drilling industry uses drill pipe also.
 Water wells are very shallow compared to oil wells, so the drill pipe and drilling rigs are lighter duty.
-E&M Specialty has served the water well drilling industry since the late 1980’s.
+E&M Supply Group has served the water well drilling industry since the late 1980’s.